evannetwork/api-blockchain-core/docs/profile/profile.rst

 Function description

-Gets a list of identities that have access from address book.
+Gets a list of identities, where the profile identity has access to, from address book.
 Keep in mind address book needs to be loaded beforehand using the :ref:`loadForAccount` API.

 ----------
 Parameters